Jamaica

 The Rastafari movement was founded in Jamaica.
 This Back to Africa movement believes that Haile Selassie of Ethiopia was God incarnate, the returned black messiah, come to take the lost Twelve Tribes of Israel back to live with him in Holy Mount Zion in a world of perfect peace, love and harmony.
 Bob Marley, a convert to the faith, spread the message of Rastafari to the world.
 There are now estimated to be more than a million Rastafarians throughout the world.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Jamaica" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Jamaica" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools